-- No ownership rights relating to the Underlying Your return on the Securities will not reflect the return you would realize if you actually owned the assets that comprise the Underlying.
-The return on your investment, which is based on the percentage change in the Underlying, is not the same as the total return you would receive based on the purchase of the equity securities that comprise the Underlying. - No dividend payments or voting rights As a holder of the Securities, you will not have voting rights or rights to receive cash dividends or other distributions or other rights with respect to the equity securities that comprise the Underlying.
-Further, the performance of the Underlying will not include these dividends or distributions and does not contain a "total return" feature.
+- No ownership rights relating to the Underlying Your return on the Securities will not reflect the return you would realize if you actually owned shares of the Underlying or shares of the equity securities included in the Underlying.
+The return on your investment, which is based on the percentage change in the Underlying, is not the same as the total return you would receive based on the purchase of shares of the Underlying or shares of the equity securities included in the Underlying. - " No dividend payments or voting rights As a holder of the Securities, you will not have voting rights or rights to receive cash dividends or other distributions or other rights with respect to the equity securities included in the Underlying. - Anti-dilution protection is limited The calculation agent will make anti-dilution adjustments for certain events affecting the Underlying.
+However, an adjustment will not be required in response to all events that could affect the Underlying.
+If an event occurs that does not require the calculation agent to make an adjustment, or if an adjustment is made but such adjustment does not fully reflect the economics of such event, the value of the securities may be materially and adversely affected.
+See "Description of the Securities-Adjustments for a reference fund" in the accompanying product supplement.